Equine Infectious Anemia Update - August 2017

-There has been a confirmed case of EIA in Manitoba recently.
-This is most likely an isolated incident, however, in an effort to improve the understanding of the disease, here is some information from both the USDA and CFIA regarding the disease, how it is transmitted, what the signs are and what to do if you have a positive horse.
+There has been several confirmed case of EIA in Manitoba recently.
+In an effort to improve the understanding of the disease, here is some information from both the USDA and CFIA regarding the disease, how it is transmitted, what the signs are and what to do if you have a positive horse.

 For reference - EIA is commonly tested for via a 'Coggins' test

 NEW INFORMATION - AUG 2017